✨ Health insurance, now in PayFit - learn more

-Prior to April 2016, the only way to formally report company-provided benefits to HMRC, e.g. company-funded meals, medical insurance, service awards and gifts, was to submit P11Ds at the end of the tax year.
+Prior to April 2016, the only way to formally report company-provided benefits to HMRC, e.g. company-funded meals, medical insurance, service awards, and gifts, was to submit P11D forms at the end of the tax year.

-However, through changes that came in almost five years ago, companies now have the option to voluntarily register to an initiative called ‘Payroll Benefits in Kind’ (PBiK) through HMRC’s online service.
+However, through changes that were introduced in April 2016, companies now have the option to voluntarily register to an initiative called ‘Payroll Benefits in Kind’ (PBiK) through HMRC’s online and service.

-This new arrangement has enabled companies to change how employees are taxed and the manner in which they report expenses and benefits to HMRC.
+This new arrangement has enabled companies to simplify how employees are taxed, and the manner in which they report expenses and benefits to HMRC.

-Payrolling benefits in kind is the process that allows an employee to pay tax each pay period through the salary they earn in the tax year that they received the benefit.
+Payrolling benefits in kind is the process that allows an employee to pay tax each pay period through the income they earn in the tax year that they received the benefit.

-Previously, companies would have needed to fill out all of the information on a P11D at the end of each tax year, meaning employees paid the tax in the following year.
-HMRC would then collect the tax on benefits by reducing the employee's personal allowance.
+Previously, companies would have needed to fill out all of the information on a P11D form at the end of each tax year, meaning employees would actually pay the tax in the following year.
+HMRC would then collect the tax on benefits by reducing the employee’s personal allowance.

 While currently voluntary for most benefits, payrolling will become mandatory for all UK employers from April 2027, following HMRC’s recent announcement of a 12-month implementation delay to allow for better preparation.